sindresorhus/grunt-svgmin/readme.md

 ### Available Options/Plugins

-svgmin makes use of the standard SVGO plugins.
-Therefore, to customize configuration options applied to SVGs when running this Grunt task, you can disable/enable any SVGO plugins listed at the SVGO repository: [SVGO repository](https://github.com/svg/svgo/tree/master/plugins).
+svgmin makes use of the standard SVGO plugin architecture.
+Therefore, to customize SVG optimisation, you can disable/enable any SVGO plugins listed at the [SVGO repository](https://github.com/svg/svgo/tree/master/plugins).

-You can disable any plugins by looking for the plugin name (minus the file extension) and then setting its value in the JSON to `false`.
+To disable plugins with the Gruntfile.js, look for the plugin name at the [SVGO repository](https://github.com/svg/svgo/tree/master/plugins) and copy the plugin name (minus the file extension).
+Then set its value in the JSON to `false`.
 To exemplify, here is how the plugins section in the example configuration (illustrated above) might be written with some of the standard SVGO plugins disabled:

 ```javascript
 plugins: [{